Bible Reading: 1 Tim 1:1-7

 “The aim of our charge is love that issues from a pure heart and a good conscience and a sincere faith.”
 (1 Tim 1:5)

 Today’s world is not much different from that of Paul’s and Timothy’s in the time of the Ephesian church.
-In a very secular society, the Ephesian church flourished with all kinds of false teachings and beliefs that proved very detrimental to the faith of those who followed Christ.
-Similarly, in our secular age, much of the same false teachings have infiltrated our societies, churches, communities; even our minds.
+Then, in a very secular society, the Ephesian church flourished with all kinds of false teachings and beliefs that proved very detrimental to the faith of those who followed Christ.
+Similarly, in our secular age, much of the same false teachings have infiltrated our societies, churches, communities, even our minds.

 Before thinking of serving others, we ourselves need to be changed.
 We need to be saturated with God’s Word.
 We individually need a revival of God’s Word.
 We need a new hunger and thirst for the truth.
 We need a renewed habit of diving deep into the scriptures.
 We need a transformed culture that encourages and builds one another up in the truth of God’s Word.
 Oh, pray for this!
 Ask for a renewal amongst us that we may have a new love for God’s Word, a new desire to know God, and a new longing to behold God’s glory.

 Loving others as we are called to do is not to stroke their ego or please their desires.
 Loving is revealing people the truth.
 It means confronting the lies they believe with the harsh reality of God’s Word.
 That is the need of our generation.
-People do not need “nice”.
-People need sound doctrine and the depths of God’s Word.
+People need sound doctrine and the depths of God’s Word, preached with patience and humility.
 Only through God’s Word does the Holy Spirit work to change lives and bring people back to God.